-- 1. Coach-mentors are to coach as if they are being evaluated daily. - 2.
+- 1. Coach-mentors are to coach as if they are being evaluated on a daily basis. - 2.
 Coach-mentors are expected to handle constructive criticism with respect and professionalism. - 3.
-Coach-mentors are expected to work with Site Managers to implement any necessary improvements immediately.
-Evaluations determine the ability to stay in the current coaching position.
+Coach-mentors are expected to work with Site Managers to improve any scores of three or less between their mid-season evaluation to the end of season.